 Temple of Ramses II

 Between January 1966 and September 1968, the restoration work crews carved the temples into over a thousand pieces.
-Some of the blocks weighed as much as 30 tons a piece.
-They were removed and raised over 200 feet.
+Some of the blocks weighed as much as 30 tons apiece.
+They were removed and raised over 200 feet (60 m).
 The pieces were then reassembled on an artificial hill above the reach of Lake Nasser.

 Ramses II built the Great Temple to honor himself and the gods of the state.
-The four seated statues of Ramses are about 20 meters in height.
+The four seated statues of Ramses are about 65 feet (20 m) in height.
 At the feet of Ramses stand the statues of his favorite children.
 Many stelae were found at the southern end of the temple, including the famous Marriage Stela.
 This stela describes the arrival of the Hittite princess to Egypt to marry Ramses following the treaty with the Hittites.

 Battle of Kadesh